la2050/archive/_projects/2016/la-plays-at-king.md

   ["Access to open space and park facilities","Number (and quality) of informal spaces for play","Number of children enrolled in afterschool programs","Per capita crime rates","Perceived safety"]
+project_proposal_impact:
+  - Access to open space and park facilities
+  - Number (and quality) of informal spaces for play
+  - Number of children enrolled in afterschool programs
+  - Per capita crime rates
+  - Perceived safety
+project_proposal_description: >-
+  Our proposal is to upgrade T.S.
+King Middle School’s play spaces, embracing the ideals of all three of our magnet programs – Arts and Tech, Environmental STEAM, and Film & Media.
+This includes upgrading the sound in our film studio and auditorium, refurbishing our outdoor amphitheater, as well as resurfacing our playing field.
+These changes will benefit the over 2,100 students attending King, while providing greater entertainment and recreational opportunities for our surrounding neighbors.
+project_areas:
+  - Central LA
+  - East LA
+  - San Gabriel Valley
+  - South LA
+  - LAUSD
+  - AYSO soccer plays on our field
 project_proposal_best_place: >-
   Thomas Starr King Middle School has long been a cultural and artistic hub for our local communities and beyond, and a place for community members to play